TophatSynth/Eclipsed-Backup/Characters and Entities/The Wastes/The Conductor.md

 - Current goal: Gather power and set himself free, maybe find a way to destroy the Nine.
 - He will try to convince the party to give him essence in return for his services, promising that the more they give, the more he can do return.
 - His power currently is limited to transportation to any other station in the Wastes, but he also has much knowledge that could be valuable for them.
+- When asked what's his deal, he simply responds that he is a higher entity that has been bound here by circumstances out of his control.
+He is now trying to gain power to rise from his shackles.